Get your natural gas in Texas for 25 cents, if you can

 As the number of rigs seeking oil in the Permian rose this year to the highest since 2015, the amount of oil and associated gas produced has increased to record highs, constraining the region’s existing gas and oil pipelines.

-Those gas constraints have boosted the discount Waha trades at below the U.S. Henry Hub benchmark in Louisiana.
+Those gas constraints have boosted the discount Waha trades at below the U.S. Henry Hub benchmark in Louisiana NG-W-HH-SNL.

 That spread rose to $4.03/mmBtu for Tuesday, its widest since September 2005, according to SNL data.